AbhiAnand-1011/Reliable-UDP/README.md

 - RTT p95: 1.728 ms
 - RTT p99: 2.804 ms

-The packet-loss test demonstrates that the protocol can complete file transfers successfully despite induced loss by retransmitting missing or unacknowledged DATA packets.
+The packet-loss test demonstrates successful completion of file transfers under controlled packet loss through timeout-based retransmission and per-packet acknowledgment.

+These measurements are specific to the tested localhost environment and should not be interpreted as general network performance characteristics.

 ## Implementation Characteristics